reidrac/pysdl2-harness/README.md

  - Python 3
  - pysdl2
- - SDL2 installed in your system
+ - SDL2 and SDL2\_Mixer installed in your system
- - Optionally, SDL2_Image and SDL2_Mixer
+ - Optionally SDL2\_Image (otherwise only uncompressed BMP images are supported)

 How it looks like